bobbyschang/Power-Apps/Approval-App/README.md

 ## Import the solution to your Power Platform environment

-Download the zipped Initiative Approval solution file from this repo folder.
+Download the [zipped Initiative Approval solution file from the files folder in this repo](files/InitiativeApprovalSolution.zip).
 Find the right environment in the [Power Apps maker portal](https://make.powerapps.com/) within your tenant.
 Then [import the solution into your environment](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/import-update-export-solutions).

 When you get to the Connection References step, select any existing connection in your tenant.
 If you don't have an existing connection, click to create a new connection.